 Verdict:

+For ease of use and on higher-speed mass production, select H59 Brass Machining.
 For parts that will consist of complex surfaces, or that it will be post-formed, select H62 Brass Machining.

 Mechanical Properties